The history Of (Internet) Memes (and more useless knowledge)

 I Can Has Cheezburger -2007

 Probably one of the first well known memes to be known as an actual meme.
 This meme was also near the beginning stages of many meme sites.
+It could be credited with starting the popular mainstream meme format we still use today, an image with usual an impact font, and also lolspeak.

 Grumpy Cat – 2012